rvagg/iamap/README.md

 <a name="IAMap_ids"></a>
 ### `async * IAMap#ids()`

-* Returns:  `AsyncIterator`: An async iterator that yields the ID of this `IAMap` and all of its children.
+* Returns:  `AsyncGenerator<any>`: An async iterator that yields the ID of this `IAMap` and all of its children.
 The type of ID is determined by the backing store which is responsible for generating IDs upon `save()` operations.

 Asynchronously emit the IDs of this `IAMap` and all of its children.